mdn/content/files/en-us/web/javascript/reference/global_objects/bigint/bigint/index.md

 ### Parameters

 - `value`
   - : The numeric value of the object being created.
-May be a string, an integer, a boolean, or another BigInt.
+It may be a string, an integer, a boolean, or another `BigInt`.

 > **Note:** `BigInt()` is not used with the
 > {{JSxRef("Operators/new", "new")}} operator.